Class PGS_Morphology

 public static processing.core.PShape round(processing.core.PShape shape, double radius) Rounds polygon corners by replacing each corner with a circular arc.This processes only the linear content of the input

-- the contour paths (closed contours for polygon exteriors and interior contours/holes, and open polylines).
+PShape- the contour paths (closed contours for polygon exteriors and interior contours/holes, and open polylines).
 Non‑linear or unsupported children are ignored.The

-is nominal; it is clamped so it cannot exceed what adjacent edges can support (this prevents overlapping or invalid contours).- Parameters:
+radiusis nominal; it is clamped so it cannot exceed what adjacent edges can support (this prevents overlapping or invalid contours).- Parameters:

-- nominal radius used to round corners; clamped by adjacent edge lengths- Returns:
+shape- a polygonalPShapeor aGROUPPShapecontaining polygonal children; holes (interior contours) are supportedradius- nominal radius used to round corners; clamped by adjacent edge lengths- Returns:

 - a non-null

-with rounded corners; possibly an emptyGROUP
+PShapewith rounded corners; possibly an emptyGROUPwhen nothing remains

 -